-On May 7, 2010, the Company entered into an employment agreement, as amended, with Peter R. Metcalf, which became effective on the closing of the acquisition of Black Diamond Equipment on May 28, 2010 (the "Metcalf Employment Agreement").
-The Metcalf Employment Agreement provides for his employment as President and Chief Executive Officer of the Company for a term of three years, subject to certain termination rights, at an annual base salary of \$210,000, subject to annual review by the Company.
-Effective April 8, 2012, Mr. Metcalf's salary was increased from \$220,000 to \$240,000.
+On June 5, 2013, the Company entered into an employment agreement with Peter R. Metcalf (the "Metcalf Employment Agreement") in connection with the expiration of his previously existing employment agreement with the Company, dated May 7, 2010.
+The Metcalf Employment Agreement provides for his employment as President and Chief Executive Officer of the Company for a term of three years, subject to certain termination rights, at an annual base salary of \$250,000, subject to annual review by the Company.
+Effective April 1, 2014, Mr. Metcalf's salary was increased from \$250,000 to \$260,000 pursuant to the terms of the Metcalf Employment Agreement.
 In addition, Mr. Metcalf is entitled, at the discretion of the Compensation Committee of the Company's Board of Directors, to receive performance bonuses, which may be based upon a variety of factors, and stock options and to participate in other bonus plans of the Company.
-The Compensation Committee determined to award Mr. Metcalf a discretionary cash bonus in the amount of \$11,870 for the performance of his services in 2012.
+The Compensation Committee did not award Mr. Metcalf a discretionary cash bonus for his services in 2013.

-Upon the closing of the acquisition of Black Diamond Equipment, pursuant to the Metcalf Employment Agreement, the Company issued and granted to Mr. Metcalf an option to purchase 75,000 shares of the Company's common stock, having an exercise price equal to \$6.85 per share, and vesting in three installments as follows: 30,000 options on December 31, 2012 and 22,500 options on each of December 31, 2013 and December 31, 2014, provided that any of these 75,000 options that are unvested will immediately vest if his employment agreement is not renewed upon expiration of the three-year term.
+Upon the closing of the acquisition of Black Diamond Equipment, pursuant to Mr. Metcalf's previously existing employment agreement, the Company issued and granted to Mr. Metcalf an option to purchase 75,000 shares of the Company's common stock, having an exercise price equal to \$6.85 per share, and vesting in three installments as follows: 30,000 options on December 31, 2012, and 22,500 options on each of December 31, 2013 and December 31, 2014, provided that any of these 75,000 options that are unvested will immediately vest if his employment agreement is not renewed upon expiration of the three-year term.